7 habits of Highly Addictive People:

 Activities or hobbies that used to hold the person’s attention no longer hold the same appeal.
 This is because individuals don’t have enough time to pursue their hobbies or simply don’t care anymore.
 Anxiety, depression, and lack of motivation are three common illnesses that can encourage a person to take interest in drugs and alcohol instead of once-loved pastimes.

-People who are addicted usually have a hard time regularly attending school and work.
+Highly Addictive People usually have a hard time regularly attending school and work.
 They’d rather go to party or sleep off a hangover than force their mind and body to function at school or work.
 Whether they go to work late, leave early, do careless work, or call in sick, people hooked on a substance will have a noticeably poor academic or work performance.

 Most people addicted to drugs burn through cash very quickly.
 It is not in their habit to save money.
 Instead, they spend their cash as quickly as they can make, borrow, or steal it.